CSX calls for shareholder meeting over activist investor requests

 U.S. rail operator CSX Corp (CSX.O) said its board has called for a special meeting of its shareholders to discuss requests made by hedge fund Mantle Ridge LP, which is trying to install Hunter Harrison, outgoing chief executive of Canadian Pacific Railway Ltd (CP.TO) as the company's chief executive.

-CSX said the meeting will allow shareholders to vote on Harrison's proposed pay package, which is estimated to exceed $300 million.
-Shareholders will also be allowed to vote on Mantle Ridge's proposal for substantial representation on the company's board.
+CSX said the meeting, on March 16, will allow shareholders to vote on Harrison's proposed pay package, which is estimated to exceed $300 million.
+Shareholders will also be allowed to vote on mantle Ridge's proposal for substantial representation on the company's board.

-Shareholders as of March 16 are eligible to vote in the special meeting, which has not yet been scheduled.

 "We are pleased that CSX agrees that change is needed," Mantle Ridge said in a statement.
 The hedge fund added that they have been in constructive dialogue with CSX's board for several weeks.